robertwayne/template-rocket-svelte-spa/README.md

-# New Project
+# Template: Rocket + Svelte

 This is a base template for my current web stack.

-## Server Core Tech

-Rust, Rocket, SQLx, PostgreSQL

-The server builds against the Rocket 0.5 release candidate.
+On the backend, it uses [Rocket](https://rocket.rs) and [PostgreSQL](https://www.postgresql.org).
+On the frontend, it uses [Svelte](https://svelte.dev), [TypeScript](https://www.typescriptlang.org) and [Tailwind CSS](https://tailwindcss.com).

+*Note: This template is built against the latest Rocket release candidate (rc2 at the time of writing) and Rust nightly 1.63+.*

 ## Client Core Tech

 Svelte, svelte-navigator, TailwindCSS v3, Jest, ESLint, Prettier, Vite

+## Usage

+1. Clone the repository: `git clone https://github.com/robertwayne/template-rocket-svelte-spa`
+2. Change `.env.TEMPLATE` to `.env` and set your Postgres credentials (if not using defaults).
+3. Run the server with `cargo run` from inside the `/server` directory.
+4. You should build the client initially with `npm run build` from inside the `/client` directory.
+After that, you can use `npm run dev` for hot reloading.
+5. If you're serving from the server, visit `http://localhost:8000` in your browser.
+If you're using npm dev, visit `http://localhost:3000` in your browser.

 ## Scripts